United States Navy: Organization

 The U.S. Navy falls under the administration of the Department of the Navy, under civilian leadership of the Secretary of the Navy (SECNAV).
 The most senior naval officer is the Chief of Naval Operations (CNO), a four-star admiral who is immediately under and reports to the Secretary of the Navy.
 At the same time, the Chief of Naval Operations is a member of the Joint Chiefs of Staff (JCS), though the JCS plays only an advisory role to the President and does not nominally form part of the chain of command.
 The Secretary of the Navy and Chief of Naval Operations are responsible for organizing, recruiting, training, and equipping the Navy so that it is ready for operation under the commanders of the unified combatant commands.

 Operating forces

 Areas of responsibility for each of the United States Navy fleets.
 Tenth Fleet serves as the numbered fleet for U.S. Fleet Cyber Command and therefore is not shown.

-There are eight components in the operating forces of the U.S. Navy:
+There are ten components in the operating forces of the U.S. Navy: